 But there’s no way to guarantee your weight loss specifically zeroes in on a specific body part, let alone your breasts.
 Any weight loss will be overall, not targeted—no matter what the diet ads promise.
 And even at an ideal body weight, it’s very common for women to have breasts that feel too large for their frame.

 “If a woman has reached her ideal body weight and still feels her breasts are too big and out of proportion for her body, the alternative is breast reduction surgery,” says Dr. Chen.

 Breast reduction surgery is an effective, tried and tested procedure, with its own set of pros and cons.
-See our Complete Guide to Breast Reduction Surgery page for more information or to ask a question about this procedure.
+See our Complete Guide to Breast Reduction Surgery for more information or to ask a question about this procedure.

 Ask a Cosmetic Doctor on Zwivel

 Got a question about a cosmetic treatment?
 With over 2,000 doctor answers and counting, the Zwivel forum is the best place to get expert professional opinions.